Understanding and Applying Stop Losses in FX Trading

 Harvesting Stops and Multiple Stops

-Among some forex traders, there is a false belief that if you set a stop-loss, market-makers will manipulate the market in order to "harvest" your stop and claim profits from it.
-To protect against this, some traders put in multiple stops—some closer to the current trade price than others, so there's no single currency value that will harvest your entire trade.
-But realistically, few traders make large enough trades to justify this practice.
+Realistically, few traders make large enough trades to justify this practice.
 But there are other reasons to set up multiple stops.
-Namely: if a sudden move away from your trade position takes out your first stop--or even your second, if the market then reverses, at least some portion of your trade will still remain in play.
+Namely: if a sudden move away from your trade position takes out your first stop—or even your second—and the market then reverses, at least some portion of your trade will remain in play.

 Stop and Reverse

 The stop and reverse stop loss strategy includes a stop at a certain loss point, but simultaneously enters a new trade--with a stop in the opposite direction.
 This strategy requires more market expertise than most beginning traders possess.
 Also, not all brokers accept this particular trade structure as a single order.
 In those cases, once the first stop is executed, you'll need to execute a new order that reverses the original order, by entering the new stop in this new direction.